Random walks in Euclidean space: Estimates for low frequencies

+What we need for the argument to work are essentially the inequalities \be (1-\|P_iS_rP_i\|)X_i >\sum_{j\neq i}\|P_iS_rP_j\|\|P_j\psi'_l\|_2, \ee where $X_i$ is the bound for $\|P_i\psi'_l\|_2$ claimed in \eqref{eq_P0psi2}--\eqref{eq_Pipsi2}.
 Notice that if we plug in our estimates that we obtained in the previous section, then all terms on the right hand side is of the same or smaller order of magnitude than the left hand side for any $i$ and $j$.
+For example take $i=2$: Then $(1-\|P_2S_rP_i\|)X_i\ge C r^2$ by Lemma \ref{lm_norm1}.
+For the terms on the right, we have $\|P_2S_rP_j\|\|P_j\psi'_l\|_2\le Cr^{|2-j|}X_j$ by Lemma \ref{lm_norm1} again.
+We see that $\|P_2S_rP_0\|\|P_0\psi'_l\|_2\le Cr^2$ and all the other terms are of lower order.

-In the following diagram we draw a directed edge from vertex $j$ to $i$, if the corresponding term on the right is of the same order as the left hand side.
+In the following diagram we draw a directed edge from vertex $j$ to $i$, if the corresponding term on the right of \eqref{eq_weneedthis} is of the same order as the left hand side.

 (The dotted edge is present when (E) is assumed.)
 Since it does not have a directed cycle, we can set the constants in (\ref{eq_P0psi2})--(\ref{eq_Pipsi2}) following the edges of the diagram such that the induction will work.